Peter Beinart wants us to trust him when he says the Jews can do without the State of Israel.

 His point in citing this poll – indeed, his point throughout the piece – is to cast Israeli Jews in as negative a light as possible.
 In this specific example, Beinart used the poll to support his charge that Israel theoretically “could,” in the future, start “inching” toward “policies of mass expulsion.”
 It is a carefully-crafted passage of such precise equivocation that it seems designed to leave the bitter aftertaste of the phrase “mass expulsion” in readers mouths, even as his muddy qualifiers fade away.

 It is unclear, anyway, that Beinart actually thinks “mass expulsion” is as bad as he purports to believe – at least when it comes to Jews who might be expelled.
-In a section of the essay discussing Palestinian views, he cites as a “groundbreaking” and “historic compromise” a 1978 essay by Walid Khalidi, relaying as virtual gospel the Palestinian historian’s conditions for accepting a Jewish state alongside a Palestinian state.
+In a section of the essay discussing Palestinian views, he cites as a “groundbreaking” and “historic compromise” a 1978 essay by Walid Khalidi, relaying, as virtual gospel, some of the Palestinian historian’s conditions for accepting a Jewish state alongside a Palestinian state.
 One of those conditions is that the thousands of Jews living in settlements be expelled from their homes.
 To Beinart, this demand wasn’t worthy of mention.

 Nor does Beinart ever express concern, in this essay about how Jews would “prosper” even potentially as a minority among a Palestinian majority, about a recent poll that found more than twice as many Palestinians as Jews would choose to transfer or expel their counterparts from all the territory between the Jordan River and Mediterranean Sea.
-That, too, goes unconsidered by Beinart.
 What type of analysis focuses on the illiberal views of some minority of Jews, but finds irrelevant those same illiberal views among Palestinians?

 This discrepancy is part of a pattern of downplaying Palestinian intransigence, as we will see further below.
 But first, some more examples of his treatment of Israel.